doronsacha/musicNerf/README.md

 ### Combining Audio and Video:

 1. Ensure you have the video file from your NeRF render and the generated audio file.
+2. Edit the audio_and_video.py script to provide the correct paths for the video and audio files.
+The audio file is located in the nerf directory, and the video file is in the nerf/logs directory.
-2. Run the following command to combine the audio with the video:
+3. Run the following command to combine the audio with the video:
 ```
 python audio_and_video.py
 ```
-3. The combined video with audio will be saved as `video_with_audio.mp4`.
+4. The combined video with audio will be saved as `video_with_audio.mp4`.

 ## Citation